A Sea Change:

 This image of multiple suns sets a scene for a Chinese myth about changing climate, as told by Jennifer Fu, Head of FIU Library’s Geographic Information Systems (GIS) Center in the April 2017 “A Sea Change.”
-Photo: Charity Johnson.
+Photo: Angelo Rainey.
 Illustration: Nicole Betancourt.

 A Sea Change is a multifaceted theatrical experience primarily motivated by the global rise of sea levels and the search for solutions.
 By exploring aspects of global sea level rise through an immersive experience that incorporates dance, art, poetry, history, journalism and even virtual reality, A Sea Change features the work of Florida International University (FIU) students, faculty, and staff who are dedicated to addressing environmental challenges.
 Conceived and directed by FIU theatre professor Philip M. Church and produced by FIU journalism professor Dr. Robert Gutsche, Jr., this illuminating journey has been put in motion with the help of dance choreographer Crystal Patient; musician Orlando Garcia, who has composed over 140 musical works; and choral director Kathryn Longo.
 Special guest, environmental artist Xavier Cortada, will join the cast on stage with an intriguing interactive project that involves the entire audience.

 Luciano Cuneo: Why did you create A Sea Change, and why now?